 If your 18-month-old isn't talking yet, the real question isn't:

-“Is this late?”
+Not: "Is this late?"

-“What is actually happening in their communication over time?”
+But: "What is actually happening in their communication over time?"

 By 18 months, most children are:

-• saying a few meaningful words
+• Saying a few meaningful words

-• trying to imitate sounds
+• Trying to imitate sounds

-• using gestures like pointing or waving
+• Using gestures like pointing or waving

-• responding when spoken to
+• Responding when spoken to

 Not perfect.
 But there's clear intent to communicate.

-What to look at more closely:
+What to look at more closely

 The concern isn't just "not talking."
 It's the overall communication pattern.
 Pay attention to: